redkite-labs/redkitecms-docs/book/security.rst

 ----------------------

-When you add new roles and/or you want to implement a restrictive security policy, you need to modify manually the AlphaLemon CMS security configuration file.
+When you add new roles and/or you want to implement a restrictive security policy, you need to modify manually the RedKite CMS security configuration file.

-The default **AlphaLemon CMS security file** is saved into the AlphaLemon CMS **Resources/config** folder and it is imported into the **AlphaLemon CMS config_alcms.yml**, file as shown below:
+The default **RedKite CMS security file** is saved into the RedKite CMS **Resources/config** folder and it is imported into the **RedKite CMS config_alcms.yml**, file as shown below:

 .. code-block:: text

-    // AlphaLemonCmsBundle/config/config_alcms.yml
+    // RedKiteCmsBundle/config/config_alcms.yml
     imports:
     [...]
-        - { resource: "@AlphaLemonCmsBundle/Resources/config/security.yml" }
+        - { resource: "@RedKiteCmsBundle/Resources/config/security.yml" }

-AlphaLemon CMS is highly decoupled, and the security layer is not an exception.
+RedKite CMS is highly decoupled, and the security layer is not an exception.

-The implemented configuration impacts only on AlphaLemon CMS backend because is specific for the **alcms** environments.
+The implemented configuration impacts only on RedKite CMS backend because is specific for the **alcms** environments.
 This means you can implement your own security policy in production when you need it, without collide with the backend.